Venom Immunotherapy: Stinging Insect Allergy Treatment

 • Hives or rash

-Venom Immunotherapy At WWMG
+Venom immunotherapy at WWMG

 Our highly trained ENT staff has special expertise in treating complex problems of the ear, nose, throat, head, and neck.
 Our goal is to maximize the quality of life for all of our patients.
-At WWMG Department of Ear, Nose, & Throat/Allergy/Audiology, we offer various treatments for managing allergies, including venom immunotherapy for the defence against severe allergic reactions to insect bites or stings.
+At WWMG Department of Ear, Nose, & Throat/Allergy/Audiology, we offer various treatments for managing allergies, including venom immunotherapy for the defense against severe allergic reactions to insect bites or stings.